Benefits of a Healthy Soil

 “It’s not the soil itself, it’s the soil life that is the most important element.” – Geoff Lawton

-Healthy soil has several qualities that we can learn to recognize when we start paying close attention to it as we should.
-Healthy soil:
+Healthy soil has many qualities that we can learn to recognize when we start paying close attention to it as we should.